Clown-Machine/ClawMachine/README.md

            - Up: raise the gripper
            - Down: lower the gripper
            - Left: close the gripper
-           - Right: open the gripper
+           - Right: open the gripper\n
            Click the Joystick Pushbutton again to move the claw machine horizontally.
          - Click Button 2 (second button on the right) to select on the screen the slot where you wish to save the position you just reached in the claw machine.
 Click Button 2 again to overwrite the slot and then Button 1 to go back to Manual movement mode.
        - Automatic: